judepayne/draw-graph/web-draw-graph/help.md

     Bluebird-class::1434

-In this case, you can specify `node-label` with a fallback key to use, or multiple fallback keys for that matter. e.g. rather than just `name`, specify as `name:id` or even `name:id:class`
+In this case, you can specify `node-label` with a fallback key to use, or multiple fallback keys for that matter. e.g. rather than just `name`, specify as `name/id` or even `name/id/class`

 `node shape` is a Graphviz setting which controls the style of node shape